 - fMRI scans confirmed that limbic system areas in the 2 lesioned subjects weren’t activated during the test.

-I’m not sure why the researchers stated the results:
+The researchers stated the results:

 “Suggest a reevaluation of the role of the amygdala and its cortical interactions in human social cognition.”